Why Does My Dog Lay In The Bathroom?

 Even though it’s hard to imagine a little Maltese dog roaming around in the wild, our dogs are still very much driven by many of their natural instincts some of which can lead to some strange or weird canine behaviors– including hanging out in the bathroom and laying on the floor.

 In the wild or even in urban areas, dogs use dens to stay safe and raise their young.
 These dens are usually small, dark, and semi-secluded.
-In the modern home, the bathroom is one of the best equivalents to the canine den, even more so if your bathroom is like most and doesn’t have any windows.
+In the modern home, the bathroom is one of the best equivalents to the canine den, even more so if your bathroom doesn’t have any windows.

-For a great idea of what a dog den looks like, check out this amazing video inside the den of a mother fox and her pups:
+For a better idea of what a dog den looks like, check out this amazing video inside the den of a mother fox and her pups:

 It might still feel like a stretch but after taking a quick look inside and outside that den you can probably see how the bathroom could help dogs tap into this instinct.
 Of course, your dog doesn’t have to be raising a litter of pups to want a den or even consciously thinking about this drive.
 Instead, it’s a subconscious desire to find a small space to cozy up in.